MicrosoftLearning/mslearn-mlops/documentation/01-aml-job.md

+---
+challenge:
+    module: Use an Azure Machine Learning job for automation
+    challenge: '1: Create an Azure Machine Learning job'
+---

 # Create an Azure Machine Learning job

 The first step to automate machine learning workflows is to create a workflow of the machine learning workloads.
 To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.